 The FDA’s policy on bulk drugs compounding is a critical step forward to protecting patients.
 But regulators must do more – especially at a time when marketplace uncertainties could put patients at risk.
 That’s why we have requested that FDA accelerate its process for reviewing bulk drug substances nominated to be included on the agency’s clinical need list.
 This would more quickly close the loophole some outsourcers use to compound from bulk drugs.
 Further, we believe the FDA must clearly communicate its policy on bulk drug compounding to strongly emphasize that hospitals and pharmacists should not purchase and dispense products compounded from bulk drugs when a drug compounded from an FDA-approved alternative exists.

-In the face of marketplace changes, CAPS will continue our work to prepare safe and effective therapies for the patients we serve.
-Patient safety and well-being has always been our highest priority – one that is shared by the hospitals we partner with.
+While others have exited the drug compounding business, CAPS is expanding its product portfolio to help meet the needs of our customers for key medicines that are in short supply.
+As always, we do this while upholding our commitment to preparing safe and effective therapies for the patients we serve – a commitment that is shared by the hospitals we serve.
 We will also continue supporting policies and practices to ensure that compounded therapies are prepared to the highest standards of patient safety, and we encourage others to join in this effort.
 Learn more at www.CAPSPharmacy.com.